digitallawyer/openlegaldictionary/_definitions/lator.md

 ---
 title: Lator
 permalink: "/definitions/lator.html"
-body: Lat In the clvll law.
+body: Lat in the clvll law.
 A bear-er; a messenger.
 Also a maker or glver of laws
 published_at: '2018-07-07'
 layout: post
 ---